ErikReider/SwayNotificationCenter/README.md

 The main config file is located in `/etc/xdg/swaync/config.json`.
 Copy it over to your `.config/swaync/` folder to customize without needing root access.
+See `swaync(1)` man page for more information

 To reload the config, you'll need to run `swaync-client --reload-config`

-- `positionX`: `left`, `right` or `center`
-- `positionY`: `top` or `bottom`
-- `timeout`: uint (Any positive number).
-The notification timeout for notifications with normal priority
-- `timeout-low`: uint (any positive number without decimals).
-The notification timeout for notifications with low priority
-- `timeout-critical`: uint (any positive number without decimals, 0 to disable).
-The notification timeout for notifications with critical priority
-- `keyboard-shortcuts`: `true` or `false`.
-If control center should use keyboard shortcuts
-- `image-visibility`: `always`, `when-available` or `never`.
-Notification image visiblilty
-- `transition-time`: uint (Any positive number, 0 to disable).
-The notification animation duration
-- `notification-window-width`: uint (Any positive number).
-Width of the notification in pixels
-- `hide-on-clear`: bool.
-Hides the control center after pressing "Clear All"
-- `hide-on-action`: bool.
-Hides the control center when clicking on notification action
-- `control-center-margin-top`: uint (Any positive number, 0 to disable).
-The margin (in pixels) at the top of the notification center
-- `control-center-margin-bottom`: uint (Any positive number, 0 to disable).
-The margin (in pixels) at the bottom of the notification center
-- `control-center-margin-right`: uint (Any positive number, 0 to disable).
-The margin (in pixels) at the right of the notification center
-- `control-center-margin-left`: uint (Any positive number, 0 to disable).
-The margin (in pixels) at the left of the notification center
-- `script-fail-notify`: bool.
-Sends a notification with error message if a script fails

 The main CSS style file is located in `/etc/xdg/swaync/style.css`.
-Copy it over to your `.config/swaync/` folder to customize without needing root access.
+Copy it over to your `~/.config/swaync/` folder to customize without needing root access.

 ## Scripting

 Scripting rules and logic:

-- <b>Only one</b> script can be fired per notification
+. <b>Only one</b> script can be fired per notification
-- Each script requires `exec` and at least one of the other properties
-- All listed properties must match the notification for the script to be ran
-- If any of the propeties doesn't match, the script will be skipped
-- If a notification doesn't include one of the properties, that property will be skipped
+.
+Each script requires `exec` and at least one of the other properties .
+All listed properties must match the notification for the script to be ran .
+If any of the propeties doesn't match, the script will be skipped .
+If a notification doesn't include one of the properties, that property will be skipped

+More information can be found in the `swaync(5)` man page

 Notification information can be printed into a terminal by running `G_MESSAGES_DEBUG=all swaync` (when a notification appears).